 WHAT TO DO IN PRAGUE

 The Old Town Square (Staromestske namesti) – For us, this square simply IS Prague.
 It’s a beautiful cobbled space surrounded by historic and attractive buildings and dominated by the incredible gothic towers of the Tyn Church on one side and the Town Hall on the other.
 It’s like stepping back in time by hundreds of years just being here with gas lit lanterns and narrow alleyways leading away from the square.
-At many times of the year, you’ll find markets and fairs in the square, notably Christmas when this photo was taken.
+At many times of the year, you’ll find markets and fairs in the square.
 The next few highlights are all located around the Old Town Square.

-Prague Old Town Square: Full review, pictures & map…
+Prague Old Town Square: Read More, Pictures & Map…

 Church of Our Lady before Tyn (Týnský Chrám) – This church was founded in the late 1300’s and although it’s the gothic towers outside that are the star, it’s worth looking inside too if you happen to find it open.
 Make sure you return to the square at night to see the towers lit up too.

-Church of Our Lady before Tyn: Full review, hours & map…
+Church of Our Lady before Tyn: Read More, Hours & Map…

 The Astronomical Clock – This clock is on the wall of the Town Hall and there’s an endless stream of tourists lining up for photos in front of it.
 The positions of the sun and moon are depicted along with the calendar dial and it also has moving sculptures.
 On the hour, every hour you will witness the procession of the twelve Apostles.